1.1 Product Feed Introduction

 12345-BLACK-S

-Item subgroup ID [item_subgroup_id] Item subgroup ID groups all sizes for a specific combination of color, material, pattern, etc. E.g. all sizes of a given red T-shirt should have the same item subgroup ID, but the same T-shirt in blue (or in a different material or pattern) should have a different item subgroup ID.
+item_subgroup_id An ID that uniquely identifies a color variant of a garment, grouping together all sizes for a specific combination of color, material, pattern, etc. For example, all sizes of a given red dress should have the same item subgroup ID, but the same dress in blue (or in a different material or pattern) should have a different item subgroup ID.

 1234567